CIS monthly returns: a step-by-step guide for contractors

 How to submit a CIS monthly return

-You can submit online through your HMRC online services account (the CIS section of the business tax account at gov.uk), or through compatible CIS or payroll software.
-The return requires:
+Submit online via your HMRC online services account (CIS section at gov.uk) or through compatible CIS or payroll software.
+You'll need:

 - The contractor's UTR (Unique Taxpayer Reference)

-- For each subcontractor: their name, UTR, National Insurance number (for sole traders), gross payment amount, deductions made, and net payment made
+- For each subcontractor: their name, UTR, National Insurance number (for sole traders), gross payment, deductions, and net payment

 CIS deduction rates explained